ducksouplab/ducksoup/README.md

 - kind `offer` and `candidate` for signaling (with payloads)
 - kind `start` when all peers and tracks are ready
 - kind `finishing` when the room will soon be destroyed
-- kind `finish` when time is over (payload contains a concatenated list of media files recorded for this experiment)
+- kind `finish` when time is over (payload contains an index of media files recorded for this experiment)

 ## Front-ends build